 Hail is often the result of severe thunderstorms: as fast updrafts of air carry raindrops into the cold upper atmosphere, these droplets freeze and fall back to earth as ice.
 The stronger the updraft, the more the hailstone can continue to grow.
-For this reason, one area may be hit with small, pea-sized hail that causes no damage may hit one area, whereas larger, quarter-sized hail that damages everything in its path could hit another area just blocks away.
+For this reason, small, pea-sized hail that causes no damage may hit one area, whereas larger, quarter-sized hail that damages everything in its path could hit another area just blocks away.

 “Hail Alley,” where Nebraska, Colorado and Wyoming meet, averages seven to nine hail days a year, according to the National Severe Storms Laboratory.
 But even if you don’t live in one of these states, that doesn’t mean you’re safe from hail.
 In fact, the largest hailstone ever collected in the U.S. fell in Vivian, South Dakota.
 (It was 8 inches in diameter and weighed almost 2 pounds.)
 Nearly all of the U.S. is at risk, but areas that experience cool temperatures and high winds and that frequently have severe thunderstorms are particularly prone to hail.

 Predicting a Storm

 Although it can be difficult to predict exactly when and where hail will appear, keeping an eye out for certain signs may help.
 For example, the sky may turn a greenish tint shortly before it begins to hail.
 Hail forms in tall cumulonimbus clouds—also known as thunderheads—and you may be able to see a “hail shaft,” a white column of falling hail that descends from the storm cloud towards the ground as it approaches your area.